Mahler measures as linear combinations of $L$-values of multiple modular forms: Functional equations in the three-variable case

 \section{Functional equations in the three-variable case}

-We conclude this paper by establishing some functional equations of three-variable Mahler measures.
 One has seen from \cite{LR} that $m_2(t)$ satisfies some functional equations, which can be applied in establishing new Mahler measure formulas as shown in Section~\ref{Sec:two}.
 This section aims to derive a functional equation for three-variable Mahler measures.
 We will show that \begin{theorem} If $t\in\mathbb{C}\backslash \{0\}$ and $|t|$ is sufficiently small, then

 \end{theorem} \begin{proof} The proof requires some preliminary results from \cite[Thm.~2.3]{RogersMain} and Ramanujan's theory of elliptic functions.
 Following notations in \cite{RogersMain}, we let

 Recall from Rogers' result that if $|q|$ is sufficiently small, then the following matrix equation holds: